junqing-zhang/junqing-zhang.github.io/_posts/2020-09-25-blog-post-bluetooth.md

   - Bluetooth
 ---

-This page summarizes resources for Bluetooth.
+This page summarizes resources for Bluetooth Low Energy.
 It is still under active update.

 {% include toc %}